-Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.
+- · Any single vehicle with a gross vehicle weight

+- rating (GVWR) of 26,001 pounds or more.

-A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds.
+- A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds.

-A vehicle designed to transport 16 or more passengers (including the driver).
+- A vehicle designed to transport 16 or more

+- passengers (including the driver).

-Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
+- Any size vehicle which requires hazardous

+- material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
 Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
-Contact your local department of driver licensing for more information.